TheHive-Project/CortexDocs/analyzer_requirements.md

 Provide your account's API Key as the value of the `api_key` parameter.

+### SoltraEdge

+Get information about any observable dataType from a SoltraEdge server.

+#### Requirements

+An account an a token from a SoltraEdge server are required to use this analyzer.
+Provide this information as values of `account`,`token` and `base_url` parameters.

 ### Umbrella

 Query the [Umbrella Reporting API](https://docs.umbrella.com/umbrella-api/docs/reporting-destinations-most-recent-requests) for recent DNS queries and their status, for a domain.

 This analyzer comes in only one flavor **Umbrella_Report**.